 02 February 2018

-As our population gets older, we worry about keeping our loved ones independent for longer.
+As our population grows older, we worry about keeping loved ones independent for longer.
 When the time comes for finding additional support, care and companionship for an elderly relative, it can be confusing and complicated, not to mention a delicate subject to broach.
 Understanding the options for affordable long-term home care, residential care or respite care is incredibly helpful before you begin discussions with your loved one.

-Whether your parent has been hospitalised and needs care quickly, or they are experiencing a slower decline in mental and physical ability, recognising that a close relative needs professional care can be overwhelming.
-There are a vast number of considerations to take on board, including the nature of their condition, their care options, helping your loved one maintain their independence, and working out how to pay for the care.
+Whether your parent has been hospitalised and needs care quickly, or they are experiencing a slower decline in mental and physical ability, recognising a close relative needs professional care can be overwhelming.
+There are a vast number of considerations to take on board, including the nature of their condition, their care options, helping your loved one maintain independence, and working out how to pay for the care.
 You need to look after yourself during this time, too.

-To keep the process positive try to ensure that your parent or loved one feels consulted as much as possible.
+To keep the process positive try to ensure your parent or loved one feels consulted as much as possible.
 Receiving care can be a scary, dramatic lifestyle change.
 It can take some mental adjustment, both for them and for you.

 For a number of families, especially those with a loved one far away, residential care seems like the most appropriate or recommended form of care for elderly people.
 In some cases this is true, but the care industry is constantly evolving.
 There are other options like live-in care agencies and domiciliary care agencies which can be considered

 In this guide, we look at the principal care options and the pros and cons of each, helping you work out which is the most appropriate for your loved one.
 We offer advice on having the ‘care conversation’ with your parents in the most positive way.
 Finally, we help you identify where to go for legal information, and discuss financial support for long term care costs.

 If you are worried that your loved one needs elderly care, try not to panic.
 The first step is to contact your local council’s adult social services department to arrange a care assessment.
 (You can also try our straightforward care assessment to gauge the level of support that could help.)